culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 If a prosopographical ontology is to be based on CIDOC CRM (as is the Swiss Art Research Peson Reference Model), then what are the options provided by CIDOC CRM?

-Looking through the CIDOC CRM core documenation, there are no properties that correspond directly to relationships between people.
+Looking through the CIDOC CRM core documentation, there are no properties that correspond directly to relationships between people.
 Where a relationship is expressed, it by way of some event (e.g. [crm:P97_from_father](http://www.cidoc-crm.org/sites/default/files/Documents/cidoc_crm_version_5.0.4.html#_Toc310250884)).

-However, in separate discussions (e.g., [here](http://www.cidoc-crm.org/Issue/ID-256-groups-and-relations-between-persons), it is noted that the "CRM way" to describe relationships is via [crm:E74_Group](http://www.cidoc-crm.org/sites/default/files/Documents/cidoc_crm_version_5.0.4.html#_Toc310250783), together witj a membership property [P107 has current or former member](http://www.cidoc-crm.org/sites/default/files/Documents/cidoc_crm_version_5.0.4.html#P107).
+However, in separate discussions (e.g., [here](http://www.cidoc-crm.org/Issue/ID-256-groups-and-relations-between-persons), it is noted that the "CRM way" is currently to describe relationships is via [crm:E74_Group](http://www.cidoc-crm.org/sites/default/files/Documents/cidoc_crm_version_5.0.4.html#_Toc310250783), together witj a membership property [P107 has current or former member](http://www.cidoc-crm.org/sites/default/files/Documents/cidoc_crm_version_5.0.4.html#P107).
 But subsequent discussion exposes that there are relationships that don't fit neatly into this idea of a group.
 Work is under way to define a CRM extension class that an capture a wider range of relationships, such as those that appear in prosopographical data.

 Also: "The question of social relations that are explored in the question of prosopography were argued to go beyond the scope of CRMBase." - [here](http://www.cidoc-crm.org/Issue/ID-256-groups-and-relations-between-persons) (towards end of page).

-I would observe that a group might be conceived as a reification of a relationship, though the CRM structures don't distingush directly between the different roles (this is handled by role assignments on the membership property, which cannot be directly encoded in RDF).
+I observe that a group might be conceived as a reification of a relationship, though the CRM structures don't distingush directly between the different roles (this is handled by role assignments on the membership property, which cannot be directly encoded in RDF).
 This notion sits well with SNAP, which defines a fair number of relationships.

 Using (for now) the `crm:E74_Group` class to reify a group, and `crm:P107_has_current_or_former_member` to describe membershp, it seems to me that the person-specialization model of CRM-BIO could also be used to capture role information.